 Religious Education

 At St Mary’s, Religious Education (RE) is a cornerstone of our curriculum, providing young learners with a rich foundation in understanding different faiths, values, and beliefs.
 As a Church school, our focus is on teaching Christianity at the heart of our RE curriculum, following the Guildford Diocesan Board of Education’s planning and guidelines.
 We celebrate key Christian festivals such as Christmas, Harvest, and Easter, helping children to understand their significance and deepen their understanding of the Christian faith.
 Alongside this, we also embrace learning about important celebrations from other world religions, such as Eid and Diwali, fostering a sense of respect, curiosity, and understanding of the diverse cultures and beliefs in our world.
 Through engaging stories, interactive lessons and hands-on activities, our students explore the key principles of major world religions, as well as developing their own sense of empathy, respect and spirituality.
 RE fosters an environment where children learn to appreciate diversity, reflect on big questions, and develop a sense of moral responsibility, helping them grow into thoughtful, compassionate individuals.
 Through these experiences, we nurture a spirit of love, kindness and inclusivity within our school community.
+Parents have the right to withdraw their child from RE lessons, and should contact the school to discuss this.

 At St. Mary’s, our assembly and worship times are a central part of our school life, where we gather together as a school family to reflect, learn and grow.
 Each week, we explore whole-school themes that align with our Christian values: love, respect, honesty, humility, fairness, and forgiveness.
 These values are at the heart of everything we do, and we celebrate them through stories, songs and shared experiences.